w-bonelli/w-bonelli.github.io/_posts/2020-7-31-whatever-really.md

 > the bottom level, though 100 percent responsible for what is happening, is nonetheless irrelevant to what happens.[^7]

-Information is physical, claims Landauer: it is subject to physical constraints.[^8] Likewise, the physical systems we call organisms are subject to informational constraints.
-The fundamental unit of terrestrial biology — which, as Bach[^9] and Brenner[^10] point out, looks quite like a self-replicating Turing machine, replete with read/write head and finite tape — is a vector for simultaneous spatial and temporal information transfer.
+Information is physical, says Landauer: it is subject to physical constraints.[^8] Likewise, the physical systems we call organisms are subject to informational constraints.
+The fundamental unit of terrestrial biology — which, as Bach[^9] and Brenner[^10] point out, looks quite like a self-replicating Turing machine, replete with read/write head and tape — is a vector for simultaneous spatial and temporal information transfer.
 Although plant cell identity seems primarily a result of location rather than lineage, Scheres reports,

 > ancestral or neighboring cells can determine the fate of a given cell.[^11]

-Rosen says the *future* can too:
+For Rosen, the *future* can too:

 > [A] predictive model serves precisely to pull the future into the present.[^1]